 An adequate fluid intake is the first step to improving dry skin, helping cells to stay plumped up and healthy by drawing water out of the bloodstream.
 Drinking frequently throughout the day will ensure that you don’t become thirsty and dehydrated.

 If you struggle to do this, try drinking at specific times instead.
 For example, drink a glass of water first thing in the morning, one 30 minutes after lunch, one when you get home from work, another after dinner and a small glass before you go to bed – that’s already five glasses with hardly any effort.
 Caffeinated drinks are not ideal, because they act as diuretics, causing you to pee more.
-The long-term use of diuretic medicine, used to lower blood pressure, also has the same effect and may contribute to dull, scaly, flaky and dry skin.
+The long-term use of A diuretic is a substance that increases the amount of urine produced and therefore makes you urinate more frequently…. medicine, used to lower blood pressure, also has the same effect and may contribute to dull, scaly, flaky and dry skin.
 Naturally caffeine- free herbal teas are a better option.
 Rooibos (red bush) tea contains no caffeine and has a similar taste to black tea; it can be taken with milk or lemon.

 Encourage sebum production